mebusy/notes/dev_notes/AI_CS188_Hidden_Markov_Models.md

 <h2 id="0f1513d04ac32269de73d0f17465488e"></h2>

-### Conditional Independence
+### Conditional Independence (Recap)

 - Basic conditional independence:
-    - Past and future independent of the present
+    - Past and future independent given the present
-        - the past anything before the current state and future anything beyond the current state are independent given the current state
+        - Bayes Net D-separation
     - Each time step only depends on the previous
+        - to predict what happens at the next time, just knowing the current time is the best thing.
+Knowing more things about the past is not going to help you.
     - This is called the (first order) Markov property
+        - You might say, well, what if it doesn't apply in my situation?
+What if my situation, the state of the next time, depends on the state of the current time and the state of the previous time?
+        - Well, to still be able to fit in this format and to really fit the notion of state, you should then combine the state of the current time and the state of the previous time in one bigger state variable that you now call your state.
 - Note that the chain is just a (growable) BN
-    - We can always use generic BN reasoning on it if we truncate the chain at a fixed length
+    - We can always use generic BN reasoning on it if we truncate the chain at a fixed length.
+But in this chapter we will use some variations of this algorithm that are easy to derive from first principles for Markov models, and that have equivalance simplifications of the sampling and variable elimination algorithms.

 ---

 <h2 id="94d2b6fed9dd768fe2edec7e6c85546f"></h2>